What is it?

-- Console: bigger, but with bigger range and made to substitute church pipe organs.
+- Console: bigger, but with a bigger range and made to substitute church pipe organs.

-- Home: Build smaller for homes and with functionalities like tape players.
+- Home: Build smaller homes and with functionalities like tape players.

-- Digital: Capable of making all organ sounds digitally (using electricity and a speaker).
+- Digital: Capable of making all organ sounds digital (using electricity and a speaker).

 - Synthesizer: Now able to play different instruments using a digital keyboard.

-For the organs is around $ 300 – $ 5,000 USD, the cheapest we found was a Yamaha electrons and the most expensive was a Hammond XK-5 Heritage.
+For the organs is around $ 300 – $ 5,000 USD, the cheapest we found was a Yamaha electron and the most expensive was a Hammond XK-5 Heritage.

 In the middle we have something like a Hammond SK1 61-Note Keyboard for $ 2,000 USD.